 Davis: a peaceful, but lonesome, town

 As I arrived in Davis I noted the similarities between it and Stanford.
 Both are huge campuses with buildings acres apart; however, there was something most serene about Davis.
 Heck, it was Friday night and the entire campus looked like a ghosttown!
-Now a soul stirred anywhere.
-I was to have dinner with a friend whom I had not seen for 3 years at 8:00p, and since I was about over an hour early, I decided to check in for the Davis Double first.
+Not a soul stirred anywhere.
+I was to have dinner with a friend whom I had not seen for three years at 8:00 p.m., and since I was over an hour early, I decided to check in for the Davis Double first.
 Apparently, there were going to be 1300 riders in tomorrow’s ride, and the Davis Bike Club wanted riders to check in as early as possible.

 Registration only took a couple of minutes and I was free to check out Davis for half an hour.
 Houses were everywhere with an occasional commercial site here and there.
 Ho hum.

-But finally 8:00p rolled around, and I quickly found the dorm of my friend.
+But finally 8:00 p.m. rolled around, and I quickly found the dorm of my friend.
 “Just follow the scent of the cow manure,” she had told me.
-She was right!
+She was right.

 For the 45 minutes or so we cruised the streets of Davis looking for a restaurant.
 Not necessarily a good restaurant, mind you, just any restaurant!
-Finally we settled on a Chinese restaurant in “downtown” Davis, which consisted of, oh, 2 blocks of stores or so.
+Finally we settled on a Chinese restaurant in “downtown” Davis, which consisted of, oh, two blocks of stores or so.
 The food was atrocious!
-But we had a good time, and it was good seeing the girl and catching up on old times.
+But we had a good time, and it was good seeing my friend and catching up on old times.

-I asked the clerk to give me a wake up call at 4:30a, but I naturally woke up at 3:50 and took a shower.
+I asked the clerk to give me a wake up call at 4:30 a.m., but I naturally woke up at 3:50 and took a shower.
 I took a peak outside, I was happy to see other cyclists already loading their bikes in the parking lot.
-But perhaps more exciting was that it was entirely dry outside, unlike just 6 hours before!
-I couldn’t believe it, and proceeded to put 2 pairs of coolmax socks on with plastic bags sandwiched in between them.
+But perhaps more exciting was that it was entirely dry outside, unlike just six hours before!
+I couldn’t believe it, and proceeded to put two pairs of Coolmax socks on with plastic bags sandwiched in between them.
 The bags were provided by Motel 6, perhaps for toiletries?
-Anyway they were a near-perfect fit, and I could hardly tell I was wearing plastic bags!
+Anyway they were a near-perfect fit, and I could hardly tell I was wearing plastic bags.

 I arrived at the start (a high school) at 4:45, but it took me 45 minutes for preparation.
-I brought along 10 granola bars in addition to my seat bag of emergency tools and my heart rate monitor.
-Oh, I also brought along my Vistalight headlamp plus 4 extra AA batteries.
-I figured it would be good for 7 hours of darkness, if needed.
+I brought along a ton of granola bars in addition to my seat bag of emergency tools and my heart rate monitor.
+Oh, I also brought along my Vistalight headlamp plus four extra AA batteries.
+I figured it would be good for seven hours of darkness, if needed.
 By time I left the newborn sun had provided enough light that I only switched on my trusty Vistalight taillamp for half an hour or so.